As an Amazon Associate I earn from qualifying purchases.

 This heavy-duty patio swing (with a canopy) can support over 750 pounds!

-4. Flash Furniture – Heavy Duty Patio Chairs (800lb Capacity)
+4. Festival Depot – Bistro Patio Chairs (350lb Capacity)

-While they aren’t the most lounge-worthy patio chairs in the world, their comfort can be increased relatively easily by adding some tie-on cushions.
+While they aren’t the most lounge-worthy patio chairs in the world, they have thick cushions and are extremely comfortable.
 If I were in need of a chair with this capacity, I would get these chairs for my outdoor table and acquire a plus-size rocking chair for after-dinner lounging.

 In the end, finding the best heavy-duty outdoor patio furniture for big people wasn’t so much a problem of availability but just a huge time commitment.
 Wading through thousands of reviews and sitting on lots of local patio furniture wasn’t the funnest thing I’ve done but I hope it was helpful for you!